 The Department of Home Affairs requires that it be notified of any changes in course duration or course amendments.
 Any reductions or extensions in the time of study will require a new Confirmation of Enrolment (CoE) to reflect the changes in duration.
 Refer to the TAFE SA International duration of study.

 International students must study full time.

 Students must attend every unit/class as listed in their time table and determined by their lecturer.
-Should the student not maintain at least 80% attendance, they will be reported to both the Department of Home Affairs who issued their student visa and the Department of Education & Training (DET).
+Should the student not maintain at least 80% attendance, they will be reported to both the Department of Home Affairs who issued their student visa and the Department of Education.
 The reporting to the Department of Home Affairs may lead to a loss of their student visa and they may be asked to leave Australia once the visa is cancelled.
-Refer to the TAFE South Australia attendance requirements.
+Refer to the TAFE SA attendance requirements.

 Students must ensure that they maintain satisfactory progress in the course/s they are enrolled in.
-Students deemed ‘at risk’ of unsatisfactory academic progress will be placed on an intervention strategy and, if continued unsatisfactory progress may be reported to both the Department of Home Affairs and DET.
+Students deemed ‘at risk’ of unsatisfactory academic progress will be placed on an intervention strategy and, if continued unsatisfactory progress may be reported to both the Department of Home Affairs and Department of Education.
 The reporting to the Department of Home Affairs may lead to a loss of their student visa and they may be asked to leave Australia once the visa is cancelled.
-Refer to the TAFE South Australia course progress.
+Refer to the TAFE SA course progress.

 Study modes and assessment methods

 Depending on the course a student is enrolled in, the study mode includes face to face learning and may include work-based learning.
 Assessment methods include assignments, exams and practical (work place assessment).
 International students on a student visa are not permitted to study more than 33% of their course ‘online’.